Our cities need to be more than just smart.

 - Can I apply if my company does not fit the IoT, urban mobility, and the connectivity verticals?
 We encourage all companies that have identified a solution fit to the challenge theme to apply.

 - Do I have to be located in Toronto to take part in the program?
 Companies are not required to be located in Toronto.
-However in-person presence — anywhere from 1-3 days a month throughout the program — would be optimal.
+We hope to find opportunities to bring people together in Toronto, but will run the program virtually.

 - How long is the program?
-The program runs for 3-6 months.
+The program runs for 6 months.
 Remote teams are encouraged to apply.
-Please note that in-person participation on behalf of your company would be required 1-3 days each month throughout the accelerator program.

 - How do I apply?
 We use a platform called F6S to accept applications.
 When you click one of our links to the application you’ll be asked to create a profile.
 Please make sure you provide an email you are checking so we can send you application updates.